HOW TO ROAD TRIP AUSTRALIA

 On some of the narrower parts of the road it’s important to keep an eye out for increased traffic or groups of bikes (motor or bicycle) at all hours around the windy stretches of the road.

-Starting from Torquay, and heading west, you pass Jan Juc and the famous Bells Beach, then on towards Anglesea.
+This Australian road trip starts at Torquay, and heading west, you pass Jan Juc and the famous Bells Beach, then on towards Anglesea.
 You’ll see pods of surfers beyond the huge cliffs, epic waves and small milk bars to stop for hot chips or drinks.
 The annual Rip Curl Pro surf competition is held at Easter time here each year- a World Tour surfing competition, due to the large surf swell and history here.

 Surrounded by large orange cliffs and driving distance from shops and general public, Bells Beach and surrounding areas are still fairly un- populated, aside from surfers and at competition time.